albino937/albinje/README.md

 ### Hey <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="25px">
-My name is Albin Joseph, I am a research scholar working on observational cosmology at [Indian Institute of Science Education and Research Bhopal](https://www.iiserb.ac.in/).
-I enjoy physics, coding in different languages and a tech enthusiast.
+My name is Albin Joseph, I am a doctoral candidate working on observational cosmology at [Indian Institute of Science Education and Research Bhopal](https://www.iiserb.ac.in/).
+My research areas includes observational constraints on the dark energy models and exact solutions of cosmological models.
+I enjoy physics, coding in different languages and also a tech enthusiast.

 ### Some of my favourite tools